FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Proposed methodology

 Equation~\eqref{eq:R} shows that the error term $\text{err}_n(k,\Delta t, X(t))$ is $O(k\Delta t)$ when $\sigma$ is position-dependent and $O((k\Delta t)^{3/2})$ otherwise.
 Hence, it is large if $k\Delta t$ is large.

-We aim to design a model approximating the error term.
-We will refer to the solutions simulated with a large time step $k \Delta t$ as “coarse trajectories”.
-These coarse trajectories are used as initialization to produce solutions with accuracy equivalent to those obtained using a small step size $\Delta t$ through error correction.
+We aim to design a model approximating the error terms for numerical solutions obtained with large time step $k \Delta t$. { We will use the adjective ``coarse'' for these solutions.} These coarse trajectories are used as an initialization to produce solutions with accuracy equivalent to those obtained with a small step size $\Delta t$ via error correction.
 Our model with in-context learning is of the form

 where $\hat{X}_{kn}$ is the simulated solution at time step $n$ with step size $k\Delta t$, $\Theta$ represents all the model parameters, $\text{\bf Simul}(\cdot)$ denotes the integration scheme, and $\Delta W_{kn}\sim\mathcal{N}(0,k\Delta t)$.
 This allows us to simulate with a large time step $k\Delta t$ while maintaining the same accuracy as when using the refined time step $\Delta t$.
-Note that the scheme is independent of the numerical integration method and can be easily applied to simulators of higher order and to systems of SDEs.
+Note that the scheme is independent of the numerical integration method and can be easily applied to higher-order simulators and to systems of SDEs.
 For example, for Milstein’s method, FMint-SDE is designed to recover